mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 ## Introduction

 Have you ever been challenged to write a program in as few lines as possible?
-This happened to me recently as, during a seminar, a colleague dared me to compress a Python code snippet, involving intricate I/O operations and file reading coupled with data processing.
+That's what happened to me recently when, during a seminar, a colleague challenged me to compress a Python code snippet, involving simple I/O operations and file reading associated with data processing.

-Python, with its design emphasizing the significance of line breaks and tabs, might seem an unlikely candidate for such exercises.
-While in languages like C++ or Java, line breaks and tabs are often merely aesthetic, in Python, they serve as integral components of the language's structure.
+Python, with its design emphasizing the significance of line breaks and tabs, might seem an unlikely candidate for such exercises: while in languages like C++ or Java, line breaks and tabs are often merely aesthetic, in Python, they serve as integral components of the language's structure.

 > Whereas this code will run without a problem
 >